snorris31/viamui/README.md

-# Getting Started with Create React App
+# Getting Started with the dashboard

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This dashboard uses react-scripts, and makes calls to VIAM's API.
+For the API portion, please make sure to include a .env file with the API key, Key ID and Signaling address.
+For more information on VIAM, check the docs: https://docs.viam.com/

+Be sure to download node and run npm install before starting.

 ## Available Scripts